ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Info.md

 ```
 {
-   "type" : "number",
+   "format" : "int64",
+   "description" : "The base length of the called segment",
    "value" : 1503320,
-   "format" : "int64",
+   "type" : "number"
-   "description" : "The base length of the called segment"
 }
 ```
 --------------------------------------------------------------------------------